side-projects-42/Resource-Store-2/Container/NZKAS/jest/website/versioned_docs/version-23.x/JestCommunity.md

 The jest-community org maintains an [awesome-jest](https://github.com/jest-community/awesome-jest) list of great projects and resources related to Jest, this includes all projects not just the ones in the jest-community org.

 If you have something awesome to share, feel free to reach out to us!
-We'd love to share your project on the awesome-jest list ([send a PR here](https://github.com/jest-community/awesome-jest/pulls)) or if you would like to transfer your project to the jest-community org reachout to one of the owners of the org.
+We’d love to share your project on the awesome-jest list ([send a PR here](https://github.com/jest-community/awesome-jest/pulls)) or if you would like to transfer your project to the jest-community org reachout to one of the owners of the org.